nucypher/nucypher/docs/source/guides/ethereum_node.rst

 In conjunction with an ethereum provider, an external transaction signer can be specified and operated independently of the provider/broadcaster.
-This separation allows pre-signed transactions to be sent to an external (possibly remote) ethereum node and is desirable when interacting with an untrusted Ethereum node.
+This separation allows pre-signed transactions to be sent to an external (possibly remote) ethereum node and is particularly desirable when interacting with an untrusted Ethereum node.

-Some examples:
+For example, external signers can be used with:

-- Infura/Alchemy/Etc. for broadcasting with external signer
+- Infura/Alchemy/Etc.
-- Local geth node for broadcasting with external signer
+- Local geth node
-- Remote ethereum node for broadcasting with external signer
+- Remote ethereum node

+Two external signers are currently supported:

+#. `Signing with Clef`_
+#. `Signing with Local Keystore`_

 .. important::